alg/coliseum/README.md

 Contributing
 ------------

-* Please check the list of planned features above.
+* Please check the list of planned features above
-* If you want to pick something for implementation, let me know.
+* If you want to pick something for implementation, let me know
-* If you have something to say, you are welcome to post an issue or leave a comment in the commit.
-I'm learning thins Ember.js thing, and welcome any feedback.
+* If you have something to say, you are welcome
-* Submit a pull requests if you implemented anything.
-I may ask you to change a few things, but that should be a familiar thing if you happen to contribute on Github before.
+* Submit pull requests

 Lincese
 -------